neondatabase/postgresql_anonymizer/docs/INSTALL.md

 > This is the recommended way to install the `latest` extension

+!!!
+Important

-**Important**: Building the extension requires a full Rust development environment.
+    Building the extension requires a full Rust development environment.
 It is not recommended to build it on a production server.

 Before anything else, you need to install the [PGRX System Requirements] and install and initialise PGRX itself using